RyanNgCT/CS2030/W5Lect/README.md

 	- should restrict yourself to using "`instanceof A`" only within class `A` itself.

 ### Abstract classes
+- are a "template"
 ![constructs](../constructs.png)

 **Abstract Classes** have the following:
 - properties
-- abstract methods (to be implemented by their children)
+- usually have $\gt 1$ abstract method (to be implemented by their children)
+	- they don't contain a method body/implementation details
-- other methods
+- other methods (i.e. `toString()`)

 *Important Pointers*
 - Abstract classes can't be instantiated
+- Abstract classes can't be marked as final too (required to have a child class to implement methods)
 - use the `abstract` keyword to define abstract methods which have no method body
-	- not necessary / not a must that an abstract class has an abstract method
+	- *not necessary / not a must* that an abstract class is required to have an abstract method

-- subclass of the abstract class must implement all abstract methods where specified
+- subclass of the abstract class **must implement all abstract methods** where specified $\implies$ to ensure compile time safety

+- when we know the methods, but we may not know how they are implemented

 *Samples:*
 ```java